nanotalks/recipes/Asian Main Dish/叉烧 - Char Siu.md

 |---|---|
 | Left-over marinade | **2 tbsp** of honey |

-1. Takethe marinade bag out of the fridge 1 hour ahead of roasting.
+1. Take the marinade bag out of the fridge 1 hour ahead of roasting.
 2. Preheat the oven to 425°F (or 400°F on a convection oven)
 3. Place the pork on baking racks, sitting over an aluminum lined baking tray.
 4. Carefully pour water into the bottom of the tray to prevent drippings from burning.